neo4j/neo4j-python-driver/docs/source/index.rst

             return session.run("CREATE (a:Person {name:$name}) "
                                "RETURN id(a)", name=name).single().value()

+.. _explicit-transactions-ref:

 Explicit Transactions
 =====================
-Explicit transactions support multiple statements and must be created with an explicit :meth:`neo4j.Session.begin_transaction` call.
+Explicit transactions support multiple statements and must be created with an explicit :py:meth:`neo4j.Session.begin_transaction` call.

 This creates a new :class:`neo4j.Transaction` object that can be used to run Cypher.

 It also gives applications the ability to directly control `commit` and `rollback` activity.

-.. class:: neo4j.Transaction
+.. autoclass:: neo4j.Transaction

     .. automethod:: run